30 Sep Dr Nasir talks about Spinal Cord Injury Patient’s Progress following Epidural Stimulation Surgery

 Dr Nasir, the medical consultant overseeing Isaac’s procedure, took time to speak to us shortly after the young Canadian arrived in Bangkok for his treatment.
 He was there when the epidural stimulation device was initially turned on, and reflected on what a special moment that was for the patient, his family and all the staff,

 “Three days after the surgery, we turned on the device which was very awesome for his family and for himself.
 It was the first time he was moving his legs in four years, so it was very emotional … his mom seeing her son move his legs for the first time after the injury.”

-A highly respected leader in regenerative medicine treatment protocols, with a number of published papers in this field, Dr Nasir is always on hand to provide patients with all the information they need regarding epidural stimulation and stem cell treatments.
+A highly respected leader in regenerative medicine treatment protocols, with a number of published papers in this field, Dr Nasir is always on hand to provide patients with all the information they need regarding epidural stimulation and Regenerative Treatments.
 His openness and pleasant demeanour also makes patients feel at ease during their stay at the hospital facility.

 In the video below, Dr Nasir talks about Isaac’s injury, his initial progress after the device was turned on for the first time and describes multiple supporting therapies that are part of the overall epidural stimulation procedure.

 Watch the video below and don’t forget to subscribe to our YouTube channel where we regularly add patient testimonial videos.